Tuesday, September 2, 2025

 When we arrived, we started mingling.
 I knew some people from my work place, but there were many others I did not know.

+It was very warm in the hall, so most of the men removed their suit jackets.
+I had also removed my suit jacket.
 My wife and I were sitting down talking with two ladies.
 After exchanging greetings the conversation quickly turned to the 1940s, fashion, and eventually to my suspenders.
 One of the ladies commented that she liked that my suspenders had buttons, pointing to the exterior buttons on my waistline.
 This was better than the clips that all the other men in the room were wearing, she said.
 She had apparently been observing.

 Yes, that’s the historically accurate way, I said, and more comfortable way to wear suspenders.